Tattoo Artist

 I got a tattoo for my dad who passed away and got it in roman numerals.
 I asked my sister the date because my mom isn't a big fan of tat's and she told me the wrong year.
 Now I have an extra line at the end.
 How can I cover it?
 I can send a pic.

-Asked by Idiot. about 11 years ago
+Asked by Idiot. over 11 years ago

 Without seeing it, it's difficult to answer.
 You could add some tiny roses to the beginning and end of the date, which will camoflage it, maybe?
 That's a tough one.

-Asked by Natalie almost 11 years ago
+Asked by Chris Mackenzie almost 11 years ago